 The bird was much obscured by the plants it was feeding on, moving from stem to stem where the seeds were at their most prolific and always very much hidden but gradually it came more into the open and then I could see it was indeed a Common Rosefinch

-Being a first year bird it was hardly the most riveting of birds to look at, plumage wise, looking more like a very big female House Sparrow with overall dull, greyish brown, streaked plumage, a couple of buff wing bars and a beady black eye in a rather plain face.
+Being a first year bird it was hardly the most riveting of its kind to look at, plumage wise, looking more like a very big female House Sparrow with overall dull, greyish brown, streaked plumage, a couple of buff wing bars and a beady black eye in a rather plain face.
 Nonetheless it was a good bird to see.One for the connoisseur is perhaps the best way of looking at it.

 It is almost unique to find oneself alone with a good bird on Shetland and in a popular and well known birding spot at that, unless you find a bird yourself which was the case here.
 Slowly the rosefinch revealed more and more of itself as it fed on the seeds of the unidentifiable plant.
 Clumsily moving around in the plant tops seeking out the best seeds it was for a while fully in the open before sinking back into cover.
 The sun came out and the bird took on a bit more colour by which I mean it became more brownish than grey but still undeniably drab!